FrankBevr/Inkora/docs/Beginning/motivation.md

 Because my personal goal is to create a Web3AR Shop which is full of web3ar products.
 A Web3AR Product, is a simple Product combined with a attached Hologram, which lives on Chain.
 > Example T-Shirt:
-> If a friend hovers over it, they see wings on your back.
-These wings are your Wings.
-They live on Chain.
+> If a friend hovers over it, they see dragon flying out of your chest.
+This Dragon your Dragon.
+He lives on Chain.
 > Is it the new revolutionary idea ... nahh .., but real products, sells.  🛒

 ### Motiviation